iamqiss/Nia/moderation/docs/COMPLIANCE_GUIDE.md

 ---

-**🔒 The Sonet Moderation Service provides enterprise-grade compliance and data export capabilities, ensuring your platform meets all legal and regulatory requirements while maintaining operational efficiency.**
+**🔒 The time Moderation Service provides enterprise-grade compliance and data export capabilities, ensuring your platform meets all legal and regulatory requirements while maintaining operational efficiency.**